abenedetti/gettingandcleaningdata/README.md

 ###Substep 2a: Set proper columns names

-First we shall name properly the columns of the data frame that consists in 563 column.
+First we shall name properly the columns of the data frame that consists in 563 columns.

 From left to right we have: